Orthopedic Treatment For Knee Osteonecrosis

 Definition

 Death of a bone due to loss of blood supply is referred to as Osteonecrosis.
-The condition mostly affects the hip joint although the knees may also get damaged.
-It is one of the most common causes of knee pain in women above the age of 60 years.
-The knee joint gets its blood supply from the two main arteries: femoral artery and the popliteal artery.
+The condition mostly affects the although the knees may also get damaged.
+It is one of the most common causes of knee in women above the age of 60 years.
+The knee joint gets its blood supply from the two main : femoral and the popliteal artery.
 During Osteonecrosis, the blood supply to the lateral femoral condoyle or the medial femoral condoyle, two main bones of the thigh, may get disrupted.
-The top of the tibia or the lower leg bone may also be damaged.
+The top of the or the lower leg bone may also be damaged.
 The bones thrive on uninterrupted blood supply just like the body tissues and they tend to die if it is disrupted.
 Over a period of time, the bones begin to disintegrate.
 The other joints that may also be affected are elbow, shoulder and ankle.
 Knee Osteonecrosis takes a few months or a year to progress to its last stage.

 Causes

-• Trauma caused to the knee or leg
+• caused to the knee or leg

 • Bone density loss due to ageing may lead to secondary fractures and eventually Necrosis